prmr/JetUML/docs/install.md

 * Run or install the file as customary on the appropriate operating system.
 You will be asked where to extract the application and a shortcut will be added to the desktop.

 * If you are upgrading from a previous version, you can install the new application on top of the older version.
-See the [compatibility guide](compatibility) for information on loading diagram saved using older versions of JetUML.

 ### Thin Jar